Office project training program. Microsoft Project Online Training

 • Work calendars in Project

-• Create and edit work calendars
+• Creating and editing work calendars

 • Support for data analysis processes using the Project interface

-• Using visual reports
+• Using Visual Reports

-• Transferring project dates
+• Rescheduling project dates

-• Project support for project completion processes
+• Project supports project completion processes

 • Project portfolios - a company management tool